Conman1161/johnathan-dazzle/README.md

 ## TODO

+    Planned features and their current progress

 - [ ] Update loops to be consistent throughout every file
-  - Replace for loops with .forEach()
+  - [x] Replace for loops with .forEach()
-  - Replace other loops where necessary
+  - [ ] Replace other loops where necessary

 ## Feature Ideas